drozdik-m/assert-testing/README.md

 Testing.Assert("....".removeDots() == "");
 ```

-## Full functionality of Testing class
+## Full functionality of the Testing class

 ```javascript
 var testing = new Testing("Dots removing"); //Parameter name in the constructor is optional, it affects only the output messages (makes them more beautiful)